jamesmontemagno/xamarin-workshop/Xamarin.Forms/README.md

-# Xamarin Monkeys - Hands On Lab
+# Xamarin.Forms - Hands On Lab

 Today we will build a cloud connected [Xamarin.Forms](https://docs.microsoft.com/xamarin/) application that will display a list of Monkeys from around the world.
 We will start by building the business logic backend that pulls down json-ecoded data from a RESTful endpoint.
-We will then leverage [Xamarin.Essentials](https://docs.microsoft.com/xamarin/essentials/index) to find the closest monkey to us and also show the monkey on a map.
-Finally, we will connect it to an Azure backend leveraging [Azure Cosmos DB](https://azure.microsoft.com/services/cosmos-db/) and [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) in just a few lines of code.
+We will then leverage [Xamarin.Essentials](https://docs.microsoft.com/xamarin/essentials/index?WT.mc_id=docs-workshop-jamont) to find the closest monkey to us and also show the monkey on a map.

 ## Setup Guide
-Follow our simple [setup guide](https://github.com/xamarin/dev-days-labs/raw/master/Xamarin%20Workshop%20Setup.pdf) to ensure you have Visual Studio and Xamarin setup and ready to deploy.
+Follow our simple [setup guide](https://docs.microsoft.com/xamarin/get-started/installation/index?WT.mc_id=docs-workshop-jamont) to ensure you have Visual Studio 2019 and Xamarin setup and ready to deploy.

 ## Mobile App Walkthrough